canonical/charm-relation-interfaces/interfaces/fiveg_n2/v0/README.md

 ## Usage

 Within 5G, The Access and Mobility Management Function (AMF) is responsible for managing access and mobility for 5G devices.
+The 5G radio (gNodeB) communicates with the core’s control plane, specifically the AMF, using the N2 interface and the Next Generation Application Protocol NGAP.

-This relation interface describes the expected behavior of any charm claiming to be able to provide or consume information on connectivity to the N2 plane.
+This relation interface describes the expected behavior of any charm claiming to be able to provide or consume information on connectivity to the N2 control plane.

 ## Direction